zhengfish/release/C2Proxy/1.0/Readme.md

 --------

 * It is a relayed HTTP proxy program.
-Yes, it works like CNTLM with a friendly GUI which help the end user.
+Yes, it works like CNTLM but with a friendly GUI which help the end user.
 * It can work with the upstream HTTP proxy which requires username/password authentication, then proxy the downstream programs which are not required or supported username/password authentication.